Can Chickens Eat Bananas and Banana Peels ~ A Bunch of Helpful Tips

 You can also put wholly intact bananas out for them.
 This may or may not cause fighting and negative behaviors; you know your flock better than anyone to decide what is right for them.

-The second way (aka the more fun way): Hanging banana
+Option 2 (aka the fun way): Hanging banana

 1. Make a few slits in the banana lengthwise.